kuasarx/NanoPhp/Docs/Str.md

 ### `containsOnlyHexChars`

-This method is a convenient function within the `Str` class that enables developers to determine if a given string exclusively contains hexadecimal characters.
+This method is a convenient function within the `Str` class that enables to determine if a given string exclusively contains hexadecimal characters.
 It returns a boolean value (`true` or `false`) indicating whether the string is composed solely of characters in the hexadecimal format.

 **Parameters:**
 - none.